Graphical constructions of simple exclusion processes with applications to random environments: Introduction

-The list of examples can be made very longer (cf.~e.g.~\cite{F_SSEP} for others).
+The list of examples can be made \rot{much} longer \rosso{(cf.~e.g.~\cite{F_SEP,F_resistor,F_SSEP} for others)}.
 The above models anyway show that, in some contexts with disorder, conditions \eqref{albero} is typically not satisfied (i.e. for almost all $\o$ \eqref{albero} is violated with $S=S(\o)$ and $c_{x,y}=c_{x,y}(\o)$).
-On the other hand, it is natural to ask if a.s. the above SEPs exist, are Feller processes, to ask how their Markov generator behaves on good (e.g.~local) functions and so on.
+On the other hand, it is natural to ask if a.s. the above SEPs exist, are Feller processes, to ask how their Markov generator behaves on good (e.g.~local) functions, \rot{when local functions form a core} and so on.

 To address the above questions we leave the analytic approach of \cite{L1} and move to graphical constructions.
 The graphical approach has a long tradition in interacting particle systems, in particular also for the investigation of attractiveness and duality.
-Graphical constructions of SEP and SSEP are discussed e.g. in \cite{H1,H2} (also for more general exclusion processes) and in \cite[Chapter~2]{timo}, briefly in \cite[p.~383, Chapter~VIII.2]{L1} for SEP and \cite[p.399, Chapter~VIII.6]{L1} for SSEP as stirring processes.
+Graphical constructions of SEP and SSEP are discussed e.g. in \cite{H1,H2} (also for more general exclusion processes) and in \cite[Chapter~2]{timo}, briefly in \cite[p.~383, Chapter~VIII.2]{L1} for SEP and \cite[p.~399, Chapter~VIII.6]{L1} for SSEP as stirring processes.
 For the graphical constructions of other particle systems we mention in particular \cite[Chapter~III.6]{L1} and \cite{Du10} (see also the references in \cite[Chapter~III.7]{L1}).
 On the other hand, the above references again make assumptions not compatible with many applications to particles in a random environment (e.g.~finite range jumps or rates $c_{x,y}$ of the form $p(x,y)$, $p$ being a probability kernel).